Skip to Content

 What is the income limit for child care assistance in Iowa?

-Effective July 1, 2023, initial income eligibility is set at 160% of the federal poverty level, or about $3,315 per month for a family of three.
+Effective July 1, 2023, initial income eligibility is set at 160% of the federal poverty level or about $3,553 per month for a family of three.

 How do I apply for child care assistance in Iowa?

-You can apply for the Child Care Assistance (CCA) program online at Iowa’s Family Portal where you can apply, access forms and rules, and search for a child care provider.
+You may now apply for the Child Care Assistance (CCA) program online at Iowa’s newest portal, Iowa Child Care Connect (C3) where you can easily apply, access forms and rules, and find child care availability near your home.

 As Iowa is expanding Medicaid coverage, Iowa Health and Wellness Plan — an Iowa Medicaid program, is now available to eligible Iowa adults age 19-64 with income up to 138% of the Federal Poverty Level.